aws-samples/sample-inventory-monitor-fim/README.md

 # sample-inventory-monitor-fim

-> **⚠️ Note:** This is an implementation for demonstration and learning purposes.
+> **⚠️ Note:** This is an implementation for demonstration an purposes.
 It is a sample and not production-ready tool.

 ## Overview